johndunne2019/Fundamentals-of-Data-Analysis-Project-2019/README.md

 * dataframe.loc to return all rows of data in the dataset that have a certain condition such as all "male" and "smoker".
 * dataframe.mean to return the mean of a row of data in the dataset.
 * dataframe.std to return the standard deviation of a row of data in the dataset.
+* dataframe.groupby to group the data set by variable.

 ## Scikit learn